andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 designated barrier object, until either another tasks releases them, or a given number of tasks are waiting, at which point they are all released.

+This model was developed by a Masters student :cite:`Jaskuc:2022:TESTGEN`, using the Event Manager as a model.
+It was added into the QDP produced by the follow-on IV&V activity.

 API Model
 ^^^^^^^^^